-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2020.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2021.

+ddfilission for full 2021.

 C8A ADMISSION

 C8A Require Recommend Require for Some Consider if Submitted Not Used

-C8A SAT or ACT Х USEU
+C8A SAT or ACT X

-ACT only
+C8A ACT only

 C8A SAT only

 C8A SAT and SAT Subject Tests or

 ACT

 C8A SAT Subject Tests only

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-yea r, degree-seeking applicants for Fall 2020, please indicate which ONE of the following a pplies: (regardless of whether the writing score will be used in the admissions process): C8B ACT with writing required
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2021, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

+cools iiii be acca iii iiie aaiiiieciciie procesoji

 C8B ACT with writing required

-C8B ACT with writing recommended Х
+C8B ACT with writing recommended X

 C8B ACT with or without writing accepted

-C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking for Fall 2020 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process:
+C8B If your institution will make use of the SAT in admission decisions for first-time, first-yea r, degree-seeking applicants

+for Fall 2021 please indicate which ONE of the following applies (regardless of whether the Essay score will be used

+in the admissions process:

+C8B SAT with Essay component required

+C8B SAT with Essay component recommended Х